Khangtran94/Predicting_Movie_Rental_Duration/README.md

 * Rental Length = Return Date - Rental Date
 * Rental Length: How many days a DVD has been rented by a customer.

-### 2. Adding dummy variables using the "special features" column.
+### 2. Adding dummy variables using the "special features" column:
 * By create two more columns:
   - Deleted_Scenes: Value 1 equal to the movie if it has the deleted scenes.
   - Behind_the_Scenes: Value 1 equal to the movie if it has the behind the scenes.